-Just the other week, a study came out stating that too much exercise may be bad for your heart.
+However, every so often a new study comes out stating too much exercise may be bad for your heart.
 This study found that white men who exercised three times more than the physical activity guidelines (150 minutes of moderate activity per week), had greater coronary artery calcification (CAC), compared to white men not meeting the physical activity guidelines.
-What is remarkable about this finding is the levels of exercise that were associated with problems for the heart were quite low- only about an hour a day.
-This isn’t much at all and an amount that many people are already doing.
-Needless to say this study got a lot of media attention.

 So is this study conclusive that you can do too much exercise?
 No.

-First off this study used CAC as an indicator of effect on the heart, and not actual heart events like heart attack or death.
-While CAC is a marker of heart disease, it does not automatically mean someone with a high amount of CAC will have a heart attack.
+First off this study used CAC as an indicator of heart disease.
+While CAC is a marker of heart disease, it doesn’t mean someone with a high amount of CAC will have a heart attack.

 Secondly, the association between exercise and higher CAC was only present in white men, but not in the white women, black men and black women also in the study.
-The authors of the study acknowledged that this could be a chance finding.
+Which the authors acknowledged could be a chance finding.

-Lastly, and perhaps most important, is that other studies have shown that the atherosclerotic plaques in athletes tend to be of the more stable type and less likely to lead to a heart attack compared to the plaques in the physically inactive people.
-So it is believed that the CAC seen in athletes is actually protective.
+Lastly, and perhaps most important, is that other studies have shown atherosclerosis in athletes tend to be more stable.
+Being more stable, means the person is less likely to have a heart attack compared to inactive people with atherosclerosis.
+So it is possible the CAC seen in athletes is actually protective.

-In addition, numerous other studies have shown the protective effect of much higher levels of exercise.
-In our recent paper, we reported continued benefits of activity at levels 17 times that of the guidelines (effectively walking for eight hours per day).
-This has been confirmed in a subsequent research study.
+In addition, numerous other studies have shown higher levels of exercise to be protective.
+We reported benefits of activity at levels 17 times that of the guidelines (effectively walking for eight hours per day).
+This has been confirmed in a subsequent research.

-There are situations in which too much exercise could have possibly negative effects.
-Studies in ultramarathon runners (a 160 km run) indicate that following the event there are changes in the heart’s function and physiology that we normally consider damage to the heart in the general population.
-However, it’s not clear if these changes are a problem or in actual fact favourable adaptations to exercise given that people exercising consistently outlive people who don’t.
+There are situations in which too much exercise could be a problem.
+Following an ultramarathon (a 160 km run), runners experience changes in their heart function that may reflect damage to the heart.
+However, it’s not clear if these changes are a problem or not.
+It is possible these changes are favourable adaptations to exercise.
+And we do now that people exercising consistently outlive people who don’t.